Mounting concerns about the economic cost of the coronavirus outbreak have sent financial markets reeling this week.

 The economic consequences could takes months to fully unfold

-Global growth expectations have already been revised lower and the overall expectation is for a gradual recovery to take place during the second and third quarter of the year instead of initial estimates for a sharp “V-shaped” recovery.
+Global growth expectations have already been revised lower, and the overall expectation is for a gradual recovery to take place during the second and third quarters of the year instead of initial estimates for a sharp V-shaped recovery.

-In the past weeks, concerns about the impact of the outbreak have evolved from a “demand shock” to a broader “supply shock” as a result of the interruption to the supply chain—mainly in the auto sector (e.g., South Korea, Japan)—and to some extent pharmaceuticals, electronics, and the broad manufacturing sector.
+In the past weeks, concerns about the impact of the outbreak have evolved from a demand shock to a broader supply shock as a result of the interruption to the supply chain—mainly in the auto segment (e.g., South Korea, Japan)—and to some extent pharmaceuticals, electronics, and the broad manufacturing sector.

 Expectations of continued monetary policy support by G3 central banks3 are now complemented by calls for expansionary fiscal policy measures.
 But there appears to be limited scope for immediate action among G3 economies—the United States is gearing up for its presidential election in November, the European Union continues to be mired by a lack of political agreement over many issues, and Japan looks overextended (from a debt perspective).

 What to look for in emerging-market debt: a cautious stance is warranted